stellarscripts/stellar_firma_transcripts/_posts/2019-10-25-executivequarterly-ep37q2fd-h.piltz-id63277482-.md

 #### HARTRO

-I'm-- what I'm saying-- what-- I'm glad you asked.
+I'm-- what I'm saying-- what-- __[nervous chuckle]__ I'm glad you asked.
 I'm glad you asked.
-What I'm saying is that sometimes you get given a piece of mud when you're trying to make a marble statue.
+What I'm saying is... that sometimes you get given a piece of mud when you're trying to make a marble statue.
 And, what do you do?
-You have to mold it along with-- I mean, I, I've been given my materials, haven't I, and one of my materials, we won't mention names, __[under breath]__ Trexel Geistman, is really difficult to work with and I, I'm not saying it's a problem.
+You have to mold it along with-- I mean, I-- I've been given my materials, haven't I, and one of my materials, we won't mention names, _(under breath)_ *Trexel Geistman*, is really difficult to work with and I-- I'm not saying it's a problem.
 Board knows it is not a problem; it is just something that makes my, you know, skills develop even more.
 It's a blessing.

 #### SIGMUND